-The Organization maintains a 401(k) pension plan for the benefit of its U.S. employees.
+The Organization maintains a 401(k) plan for the benefit of its U.S. employees.
 After six months of employment, all regular U.S. based employees at least 21 years of age who work more than 20 hours per week are eligible to participate.
 The plan allows employee deferrals and includes employer contributions equal to 8% of the covered employee's compensation.
-Employer contributions to the retirement plan were \$156,858 and \$189,566 in 2021 and 2020, respectively.
+Employer contributions to the retirement plan were \$161,921 and \$156,858 in 2022 and 2021, respectively.